COMPARISON

 When to Choose SEMrush

-- You already use SEMrush (or plan to) for keyword research, competitor tracking, or backlinks - Site Audit is a bonus on top of a suite you're paying for anyway.
+• You already use SEMrush (or plan to) for keyword research or competitor tracking - Site Audit is a bonus on top of a suite you're paying for anyway.

 When to Choose AuditCrow

-- You're not an SEO specialist and want a report you can read and act on immediately.
+• You're not an SEO specialist and want a report you can read and act on immediately - read one first.

 Can You Use Both?